atk4/dsql/docs/queries.rst

 actually execute your query and start retrieving data, see :ref:`fetching-result` section.

-You should use :ref:`connect` if possible to create your query objects.
+You should use :ref:`create` if possible to create your query objects.
 All examples below are using `$c->dsql()` method which generates Query linked to your established database connection.